 2. Customer Loyalty Rewards

 Everyone enjoys feeling like a VIP.
-By sending existing customers special "exclusive" email deals, you can let them know how much you value them – and at the same time encourage them to make another purchase.
-When a customer feels his business is appreciated and rewarded, he will be that much more likely to continue the relationship.
+By sending existing customers special "exclusive" email deals, you can let them know how much you value them — and at the same time, encourage them to make another purchase.
+When a customer feels their business is appreciated and rewarded, he will be that much more likely to continue the relationship.

 3. Small Business and Social Media

 Studies have found that simply being around someone often enough makes them much more likely to feel they have a bond with you.
 To take advantage of this idea, encourage your existing customers to connect with you on social media.
 Incentivize it, promote it, encourage it.
-If you are in their Facebook feed when they are having fun hanging out online, and in their Twitter feed when they are scanning for information they need, and on their Pinterest page when they are looking for inspiration, they'll soon feel a connection with you, whether they're actually interacting with your brand or not.
+If you’re in their Facebook feed when they are having fun online, their Twitter feed when they're scanning for information, and on their Pinterest page when they're looking for inspiration, they'll soon feel a connection with you.
+Making your brand more visible matters.

 4. Build a Customer Community

 What's better than creating a bond with an existing customer?
 Creating many bonds with an existing customer!
-Setting up your company's social media pages to be more about community than commercial provides customers with the opportunity to interact not only with your brand in a way that promotes a real connection, but also with other customers.
+Setting up your company's social media pages to be more about community than commercial success provides customers with the opportunity to interact with your brand in a way that promotes a real connection with you and other customers.
 When someone feels connected to others through your brand, their loyalty increases exponentially.
 As a bonus, so does their engagement, as they interact with other members of the community.
 Provide opportunities for them to share personal stories, pictures and even videos, and you'll have a group of super-engaged fans on your hands.